Kairotic/coding-with-knots/quipu.md

 Our case presents specific
 challenges, because quipus are a branching structure, which, instead of just being laid out in space, has to be distributed in a time series.
-This obstacle has the positive effect that it broaches the tacit assumptions that remain hidden in pictorial representation: we don't know the correct reading order, and out of the many possible paths, many are non-trivial.
-Also, reading orders that were not used by the quipu-makers may reveal important facts about what they encode.
+This obstacle has the positive effect that it broaches the tacit assumptions that remain hidden in pictorial representation: in fact we do not know how the quipus were read, so that the  correct reading order is uncertain, and out of the many possible paths, many are non-trivial.
+Moreover, even reading orders that were not used by the quipu-makers may reveal important facts about what they encode.

-Furthermore, however, the material qualities of quipus present us with the challenge of having many levels of structured properties, including colours, knot positions, knot types, and ply.
+The material qualities of quipus present us with the challenge of taking many levels of structured properties into account, including colours, knot positions, knot types, and ply.
 In our first experiments, we used sonification to juxtapose them in time.
-For this, we developed a system programmable in realtime so that we could quickly try out divergent ideas.

 Our experiments used the computer language SuperCollider, which in its abstraction level is optimal for the task at hand.
 Most of the program text can be changed at runtime, so that no graphical user interface precludes ideas of the researchers.
 The language is relatively well documented, and can be easily extended toward specific needs.
 A typical program in our system looks as follows: